 Hula Pie – I give you 4 out of 5 stars.
 A bit of fruity topping instead of the nuts would have seen you receive 5 stars, just saying!

-Knowing that we wanted to treat ourselves to another delicious meal, we hired a couple of bikes and made our way down the sloping hill towards Hilo itself.
+Knowing that we wanted to treat ourselves to another delicious meal (and amazing Hawaiian dessert), we hired a couple of bikes and made our way down the sloping hill towards Hilo itself.
 The bay area is the tourist trap of Hilo with lots of hotels and souvenir shops around, but the good part to that is the amount of restaurant choice on offer.